-- 5. At its meeting in May 2018 the board had an initial discussion on managing potential conflicts of interest and this paper provides further guidance for discussion. - 6.
-Conflicts of interest are a common and unavoidable part of management and governance that can arise in a range of situations and environments.
+- 7. Conflicts of interest are a common and unavoidable part of management and governance that can arise in a range of situations and environments.
 They can result from policy decisions or systems or can occur naturally in certain situations.
 It is therefore not reasonable or practical to completely eliminate all conflicts of interest.
 It is better to recognise the associated risks and put measures in place to identify and manage conflicts when they do arise.
-However it is important to acknowledge that a conflict could ultimately result in a decision being declared unlawful and invalid. - 7.
-It is also worth recognising that it is important for the OfS board, committees and directors to have a broad range of skills and experiences that will inevitably mean that there will be a variety of interests, especially with regards to higher education providers.
+However it is important to acknowledge that a conflict could ultimately result in a decision being declared unlawful and invalid. - 8.
+It is also worth recognising that it is important for the OfS board, committees and directors to have a broad range of skills and experiences that will inevitably mean there will be a variety of interests, especially with regards to higher education providers.
 Whilst this needs to be recorded and appropriately managed it is does not mean that all actual or perceived conflicts should be avoided.
-This paper provides a framework to ensure we balance the benefits of having diverse experiences alongside mitigating the impact of potential conflicts. - 8.
+This paper provides an updated framework to ensure we balance the benefits of having diverse experiences alongside mitigating the impact of potential conflicts. - 9.
 All OfS members are holders of public office in their OfS role.
 The Committee on Standards in Public Life which advises on ethical standards has set out the seven principles where holders of public office need to put the obligations of public service above personal interest.
 These principles equally apply to OfS directors.
 As a reminder, the seven principles are listed below: